sirlan-ff00ff/arcticfox-theme/readme.md

 * kinda minimalistic
 * has space to grab the window! (quite uncomon with themes that mess with the header bar)
 * somewhat tested
-* some strightforward(-ish) customization points in the file
+* some strightforward(-ish) customization in the file

 ---